 (10) A student is not permitted to re-register for a subject that he/she has already passed at the Institution.
-(Institution.)
+(Inserted w.e.f.
+2011/01)

 G4 INTERNATIONAL STUDENTS

 NOTE: The Institution regards International Students as those who require study visas.